ekamperi/ekamperi.github.io/_posts/2019-07-28-gradient-descent.md

 The geometric interpretation of Newton's method is that at each iteration, it fits a paraboloid to the surface of $$f(\mathbf{x})$$ and then jumps into the maximum or minimum of that paraboloid (in higher dimensions, this may also be a saddle point).
 So the closer to quadratic our functions look at local level, the faster the convergence.

+### Saddle points

+In the early days of neural networks, it was believed that the proliferation of local minima would be a problem, in the sense that gradient descent would get stuck in them.
+But it turned out that this was not the case.
+Instead, the proliferation of saddle points, especially in high dimensional problems (e.g. neural networks), is usually the culprit (Dauphin et al, 2014).
+Such saddle points may be surrounded by plateaus where the error is high and they can dramatically slow down optimization, giving the impression that we are inside a local minimum.

+For ﬁrst-order optimization algorithms, such as gradient descent, it is not entirely clear how saddle points affect the optimization process.
+Near a saddle point, the gradient can often become very small, on the other hand, though, we do know empirically that often gradient descent is able to escape.

+For Newton’s method (in its standard form), saddle points clearly constitute a problem (Goodfellow, 2016).
+Gradient descent is designed to move "downhill", whereas Newton’s method, is designed to *explicitly solve for a point where the gradient is zero*.
+In its standard form, it can as well jump to a saddle point.
+The proliferation of saddle points in high-dimensional parameter spaces may explain why second-order methods have not replaced gradient descent in the context of neural network training.

 ### References
 1. Dauphin Y, Pascanu R, Gulcehre C, Cho K, Ganguli S, Bengio Y. Identifying and attacking the saddle point problem in high-dimensional non-convex optimization [Internet]. arXiv [cs.LG].
 2014.
 Available from: http://arxiv.org/abs/1406.2572
+2. Goodfellow I, Bengio Y, Courville A. Deep Learning.
+MIT Press; 2016.
+800 p.